 You may be able to lower your premium by taking steps to show that your dog isn’t a danger to the insurer.
 Some insurance companies will loosen their breed restrictions if your dog completes obedience school.
 You can also get a certificate from your dog's veterinarian confirming your dog’s unlikeliness to bite.

-According to data from the Insurance Information Institute (III), the average homeowner pays about $1,200 every year for homeowners insurance.
 It’s impossible to say exactly how much you’ll pay because every insurance company uses a different formula to calculate premiums.
+According to data from the Insurance Information Institute, the average homeowner pays about $1,200 every year for homeowners insurance.

-You’ll also be able to see your homeowners insurance premium on your Closing Disclosure, which is a document that will list your final costs in detail so you know what you’re responsible for paying.
-You’ll receive your Closing Disclosure three business days before you close on your loan.
+You’ll be able to check the cost of your homeowners insurance premium on your Closing Disclosure, which is a document that lists your mortgage terms and costs in detail, so you know what you’re responsible for paying.
+You’ll receive your Closing Disclosure 3 business days before you close on your loan.

-Just like with a loan or credit card, insurance companies offer lower rates to people with high credit scores.
-Take some time to raise your credit score and it’s possible to lower your premium.
+Credit Score: Just like with a loan or credit card, insurance companies offer lower rates to people with high credit scores.
+By taking some time to raise your credit score, you can actually lower your premium.

 Homeowners insurance isn’t required by law like car insurance.
-However, most mortgage lenders require you to buy insurance before you can get a loan.
-Homeowners insurance is a type of safety net that covers you against financial loss.
+However, your mortgage lender will more than likely require you buy insurance before they agree to give you a loan.
+Homeowners insurance is a type of safety net that covers you and your lender against financial loss.

-Your insurance package usually includes two major types of protections: dwelling and liability.
-Dwelling coverage protects you against damage to your property, like a fire or theft.
+Your insurance package usually includes four major types of protections: dwelling, liability, personal property and other structures.
+Dwelling coverage protects you against damage to your property.
 Liability coverage protects you against lawsuits and claims made against you for things like medical bills.
-Homeowners insurance protects you and your family against many types of damage.
-Some common claims include dog bites and fire damage.
+Personal property and other structures coverage protects your belongings and property that is not physically attached to your home.

 The amount that you’ll pay for homeowners insurance depends on many different factors.
-Insurance companies look at factors such as where your home is located and your dog breed when they create your premium.
+Insurance companies look at such variables as your credit score and home’s location when they create your premium.
 Before you buy a home, you’ll be able to take a look at your exact yearly and monthly premium on your Closing Disclosure.

 I'm Just Researching